mmarif4u/mmarif4u/README.md

 ## 💖 Support My Work

-If you like what I do and want to support me in building more fun and useful apps, consider donating!
+If you like what I do and want to support me in building useful apps, consider donating!
 Every coffee, tip, or subscription helps 💛

 ☕ **Support me on Patreon:** [patreon.com/c/mmarif](https://www.patreon.com/c/mmarif)